Velocity pricing: What is it and how does it work?

 A velocity pricing strategy will reveal exactly how best to allocate your resources based on the items you have that are performing well sales-wise.

-Just make sure you have a production team in place to cope with any increased demand and choose a stock and delivery monitor you can trust to give you a clearer picture of your overall inventory – so customers continue to be satisfied.
+Just make sure you have a production team in place to cope with any increased demand and choose a stock and delivery monitoring system you can trust to give you a clearer picture of your overall inventory – so customers continue to be satisfied.

 4) Goal setting